Probate Q&A Series What Documents and Steps Are Involved in Opening a Probate Estate in North Carolina?

 1. Determine Whether Probate Is Required

-Small estates may qualify for a summary procedure under G.S.
-28A-15-1.
-If the total value of the decedent’s personal property is less than $20,000 (or $30,000 if the surviving spouse inherits everything), you can file a small estate affidavit instead of full probate.
+Small estates may qualify for a collection by affidavit procedure under G.S.
+28A-25-1.
+If the total value of the decedent’s personal property, less liens and encumbrances, is not more than $20,000 (or $30,000 if the surviving spouse is entitled to all of the property), you can file an affidavit instead of full probate.

 2. Locate the Original Will

-If the decedent left a will, you must file the original document with your petition.
-North Carolina law requires that you submit the original will when you petition the court for probate of will and appointment of a personal representative.
+If the decedent left a will, you must file the original document with your application.
+North Carolina law requires that you submit the original will for probate.
 See G.S.
-28A-6-2 and G.S.
-28A-6-3 for filing requirements.
+28A-2A-8 and G.S.
+28A-2A-9 for filing requirements.

-3. Prepare and File the Petition for Probate
+3. Prepare and File the Application for Probate

-The personal representative (also called executor or administrator) must file a petition for probate of will and appointment of personal representative (Form AOC-PW-300).
-If there is no will, you file a petition for administration without a will (Form AOC-PW-301).
+The personal representative (also called executor or administrator) must file an application for probate and letters (Form AOC-E-201).
+If there is no will, you apply for letters of administration.
 Include these attachments:

 • Original will (if any)